 }

-This function can be called by passing a connected MongoClient and an object containing listing information.
+This function requires two parameters: the connected MongoClient and an object containing listing information.

 await createListing(client,